ArminRmt/teslang-compiler/README.md

 <br>

 ## Installation
-clone project ```git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY.git``` install ply ```pip install ply``` s.th like this
+clone project ```git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY.git```
+install ply ```pip install ply``` s.th like this
-for faze 2 add your test in test.txt file
+for Phase 2 add your test in test.txt file
-for faze 3 add your test in IRtest.txt file remember to clear it every time you want to test
+for Phase 3 add your test in IRtest.txt file remember to clear it every time you want to test
 run ```python3 main.py```